New Jersey Route 41: Route description

 Route 41 heads north from the Five Points intersection with Route 47 (Delsea Drive), CR 603 (Fairview-Sewell Road/Blackswood-Barnsboro Road), and CR 630 (Egg Harbor Road) in Deptford Township, Gloucester County, on a two-lane, undivided road called Hurffville Road.
 The route intersects CR 621 (County House Road) and then intersects CR 534 (Good Intent Road).
-The route continues north and meets Deptford Center Road, which provides access to the Deptford Mall and Route 55, and a ramp to southbound Route 42 (North–South Freeway).
+The route continues north and meets Deptford Center Road, which heads west and provides access to the Deptford Mall and the Route 55 freeway, and a ramp to southbound Route 42 (North–South Freeway).
 Route 41 comes to an interchange with the Route 42 freeway, with access provided to and from northbound Route 42.
 Past Route 42, Route 41 intersects CR 544 (Clements Bridge Road), with which it forms a concurrency.

 The route crosses the Big Timber Creek into Camden County, running along the border of Runnemede and Gloucester Township.
 CR 544 veers to the right onto Evesham Road, and Route 41 continues northeast on Clements Bridge Road into Runnemede.
 At the intersection with Route 168 (Black Horse Pike), Route 41 becomes county-maintained and runs concurrent with CR 573.
 The two routes cross into Barrington, where they pass over the New Jersey Turnpike.
 Upon crossing Conrail Shared Assets Operations' Beesleys Point Secondary railroad line, Route 41 and CR 573 run along the border of Barrington and Haddon Heights, with Barrington to the southeast and Haddon Heights to the northwest.
 The two routes pass under Interstate 295 (I-295) before meeting U.S. Route 30 (US 30, White Horse Pike) at a modified traffic circle.

 Route 41 and CR 573 continue north on Highland Avenue and cross into Haddonfield, where the road becomes Chews Landing Road.
 The two routes meet CR 551 Spur (Kings Highway), and they bear to the right onto Kings Highway, heading northeast.
 They pass over NJ Transit’s Atlantic City Line and the PATCO Speedline south of the Haddonfield PATCO station and then intersect CR 561 (Haddon Avenue) Past CR 561, the road crosses the Cooper River into Cherry Hill Township.
 Route 41 and CR 573 make a right turn onto a four-lane divided highway and intersect Route 154 (Brace Road).
 At this point, CR 573 ends and Route 41 makes a left turn onto a six-lane divided highway, becoming state-maintained again and forming a concurrency with Route 154.

 At the point Route 41 crosses Route 70 (Marlton Turnpike), Route 154 ends and Route 41 continues to the northeast on Kings Highway, a five-lane road with a center left-turn lane.
 Route 41 becomes a four-lane divided highway at the crossing of the Pennsauken Creek and enters Maple Shade Township, Burlington County.
 The route interchanges with Route 38 and with Route 73 a short distance later.
 It continues to the northeast, where Route 41 ends at the end of state maintenance and Kings Highway continues northeast as CR 611.